-To find out more about Medicaid and its programs, contact:
+To find out more about Medicaid and its programs, contact the Idaho Department of Health and Welfare:

 SECTION 7 Information about programs to help people pay for their prescription drugs

 Medicare's "Extra Help" Program

 Medicare provides "Extra Help" to pay prescription drug costs for people who have limited income and resources.
 Resources include your savings and stocks, but not your home or car.
 If you qualify, you get help paying for any Medicare drug plan's monthly premium, yearly deductible, and prescription copayments.
 This "Extra Help" also counts toward your out-of-pocket costs.